How High Is Tyler Lockett’s 2019 Fantasy Football Ceiling as Seahawks No. 1 WR?

 Joe Nicholson-USA TODAY Sports.
 Pictured: Tyler Lockett

-- Tyler Lockett produced one of the most efficient seasons in NFL history for a receiver in 2018.
+- Tyler Lockett produced one of the most efficient seasons in NFL history for a receiver last year.
 What will his encore look like in 2019?

 - Ian Hartitz analyzes the fantasy football outlook for the Seattle Seahawks' new No. 1 wide receiver.